-The Council will encourage development within Hockley centre that supports its vitality and viability.
+The Council will encourage appropriate development within Hockley centre that supports its vitality and viability

-Within the centre's primary and secondary shopping frontages, as defined on the Hockley APP Proposals Map, a proposed change of use for non-retail (non-A1) purposes will be permitted where it would:
+Within the centre's primary and secondary shopping frontages, as defined on the Hockley APP Proposals Map, a proposed change of use for nonretail (non-A1) purposes will be permitted where it would:

-Not have a detrimental impact on, or undermine, the predominance of A1 uses, both within the centre as a whole and within the primary shopping frontage.

-- a. not create a cluster of similar non-A1 uses of the same use class within a locality that undermines the retail character of the centre. - b. entail the provision of a non-A1 use which is considered to positively contribute to the overall offer and encourage people into the centre.
+- a.
+Not have a detrimental impact on, or undermine, the predominance of A1 uses within the centre. - b.
+Not create a cluster of similar non-A1 uses within a locality that undermines the retail character of the centre. - c.
+Positively contribute to the overall offer and encourage people into the centre